sodadata/docs/soda/integrate-purview.md

 Integrate Soda with Microsoft's Purview data catalog to access details about the quality of your data from within the catalog.

-* Run data quality checks using Soda and visualize quality metrics and rules within the context of a data source, dataset, or column in Purview.
+* Run data quality checks using Soda and visualize quality metrics and rules within the context of a table in Purview.
 * Give your Purview-using colleagues the confidence of knowing that the data they are using is sound.
 * Encourage others to add data quality checks using a link in Purview that connects directly to Soda.